microsoft/promptflow/docs/dev/documentation_guidelines.md

 **Notes**:

 1. One-line summary is required.
 It should be clear and concise.
 2. Detailed explanation is encouraged but not required.
-Including notes, admonitions and code blocks.
+This part may or may not include notes, admonitions and code blocks.
     - The format like `.. note::` is called `directive`.
 Directives are a mechanism to extend the content of [reStructuredText](https://docutils.sourceforge.io/rst.html).
 Every directive declares a block of content with specific role.
 Start a new line with `.. directive_name::` to use the directive.
     - The directives used in the sample(`note/admonition/code-block`) should be enough for basic usage of docstring in our project.
 But you are welcomed to explore more [Directives](https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#specific-admonitions).
 3. Parameter description and type is required.